T3tsuo/PokemonUI/README.md

 ## Where to start running the code:
 * Make sure your character is running and not walking.
-* Start at the nurse in the pokecenter at Canalave City.
+* Start at the nurse in the pokecenter at Oreburgh City.
 * 2.30 is the amount of hours.minutes, so the program will run for 2 hours and 30 minutes.
 * sweet scent costs 5pp per use, so if you have 32pp then enter: 6
     * if you have 20pp then enter: 4